kaodell/PurpleAirSmoke/README.md

 match_monitor_wSVI.py

-Loads co-located indoor and outdoor sensor list output from sensor_list_sites.py and census tract level SVI data from the CDC/ATSDR which can be accessed at https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html Use local python packages.Makes Figure 2f.
+Loads co-located indoor and outdoor sensor list output from sensor_list_sites.py and census tract level SVI data from the CDC/ATSDR which can be accessed at https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html Use local python packages.
+Makes Figure 2f.

 **Stage 2: Clean and process the PurpleAir monitor data.
 These codes use the "remote" python environment in this repository.**